Table Of Content

 A solid second pick when the priority is bold visual contrast for short-form video and a slight AI-beautified look is acceptable.
 For unfiltered photographic realism on portraits, UniFab's pass was visibly cleaner on the same source.

 The "enhanced" Flixier output looked nearly indistinguishable from the original 540p source when placed side-by-side.
 Hair, beard, and the skin on the cheeks all retained the soft, slightly out-of-focus quality of the input.
-The eyeglass frames did not regain a clean edge, and no new structural detail appeared anywhere on the face.
+The eyeglass frames did not regain a clean Edge, and no new structural detail appeared anywhere on the face.
 Based on the test result, Flixier's free pass on this clip behaved like a basic resize (closer to bilinear or bicubic interpolation) rather than a modern AI super-resolution pipeline.
 As a video quality enhancer 1080p online free, it did not pass the bar on this source.

 Not a recommendable free video quality enhancer 1080p online free based on the test result on this 540p portrait.
 The output looked too close to the source to count as enhancement.
 If you have already tried Flixier and the result felt underwhelming, that matches what I saw — the cloud tools below it on this list (UniFab, Wink) are doing meaningfully more work.